spywhere/plug.nvim/docs/extensions/api.md

 Upon setup your extension, you should already have access to a `hook` function.

-This function will takes 2 parameters as follows
+This function will takes 2 parameters as follows.

 - `event`: An event name to be handled by the extension
 - `handler`: An event handler, which takes 'event context' (see